Nicotine Overdose: Symptoms, Treatment, And Risk Of Death

 The chemical exerts its effects by mimicking the activities of a brain chemical.
 Scientists call it acetylcholine (ACh).
 This is after it reaches the brain.
 ACh is an important functional component of the nervous system.
 It has a widespread role in muscle movement, breathing, heartbeat, memory, and learning.

 Additionally, it boosts the level of another mood-enhancing brain chemical.
 They call it dopamine.
-Having high levels of dopamine in the brain gives you the feelings of pleasure and reward.
+Having high levels of dopamine in the brain gives the the feelings of pleasure and reward.
 This is the reason why quitting smoking is such a tough task.

 How Much Nicotine Does It Take To Overdose?